decretist/Dissertation/Chapter3/chapter3a.md

 authors.
 If the results of the experiment made no sense in the terms of the question it was intended to answer, that, Fraistat suggested, meant that the field was asking the wrong question.

+**"If the answer doesn't make sense, you're asking the wrong question."**

+**Authority**

+In the middle ages, to presume to take on the role of *auctor* was to make a claim (at least implicitly) to *auctoritas*.
+Medieval writers were in general quite reticent about making claims to *auctoritas* on their own behalf, and employed a variety of techniques to maintain plausible deniability that they were in fact claiming authorship and the authority that goes with it.
+Some repudiated the role of author altogether and circulated the texts they wrote pseudonymously under the name of a canonical author of unquestioned authority.
+Augustine was the overwhelming favorite, and Gratian extensively quoted from a text, *De vera et falsa penitentia*, that circulated under such false pretences in his *de Penitentia*.
+Others sought to distance themselves from the role of author by locating authority in texts they quoted rather than in the original use they made of those quoted texts in their own writing ("their authority deriving mainly from the fact that they consisted mostly of quotations" Winroth, *The Making of Gratian's Decretum*, 191).

+The problem of authorship and authority was particularly acute in the first half of the twelfth century, because early scholastic readers were more alert to the chinks in the armor of traditional authorities than their less-sophisticated predecessors had been.
+Peter Abelard was unique in the radicalism of his solution to the
+problem: in *Sic et non*, he subverted and indeed dissolved the entire notion of authority by showing that texts written by equally authoritative authors were in actual, not just apparent, disagreement.

+Gratian, here defined as the author(s) of the first-recension *dicta*, undertook the conservative hermeneutical project of harmonizing the apparently discordant canons, and accordingly adopted the strategy of locating authority in the texts that he quoted.
+It seem, however, that the widespread reception of the *Decretum* as itself authoritative was influenced be an accidental feature of the text.

+In any event, the modern notion that the authority of a text derives from the independently testable validity of the arguments it contains is simply not relevant in the context of the twelfth century.